-Awarded to the junior or senior majoring in Political Science with the highest grade point average.
+Awarded to a junior or senior majoring in Political Science with the highest Grade Point Average.

-Presented to the junior or senior majoring in Health Science with the highest grade point average.
+Awarded to a junior or senior majoring in Health Science with the highest Grade Point Average.

-Presented to a junior or senior Biology major with the highest grade point average.
+Awarded to a junior or senior Biology major with the highest Grade Point Average.

-To the freshman student maintaining the highest average in Freshman English.
-Donated by Dr. Luns C..
-Richardson, President.
+Awarded to a freshman student maintaining the highest average in Freshman English.
+Donated by Dr. Luns C. Richardson, President.

-To the student making the highest Praxis II Examination scores during the senior year.
+Awarded to a student making the highest Praxis II Examination scores during their senior year.
 Donated by Dr. Luns C. Richardson, President.

-To the Morris College student who through his/her participation and leadership contributes the greatest toward promoting the intellectual atmosphere of the College.
-The student must be a rising sophomore, junior or senior with a cumulative grade point average of 2.5 or above.
+Awarded to a Morris College student who through his or her participation and leadership contributes the greatest toward promoting the intellectual atmosphere of the College.
+The student must be a rising sophomore, junior or senior with a cumulative Grade Point Average of at least a 2.5.
 Donated by the college chapter.

-Awarded to a student majoring in Political Science who demonstrated outstanding leadership skills.
-Must have a grade point average of 2.5 or higher.
+Awarded to a student majoring in Political Science who demonstrated outstanding leadership skills with a minimum Grade Point Average of 2.5.

 Awarded to a deserving student who exemplifies high scholarship, has a good citizenship record, and shows commitment to the growth and development of Morris College.
 Donated by Dr. and Mrs. S. B. Marshall.

-Awarded to a sophomore or junior with at least a 2.5 grade point average or better in Education (Early Childhood Education) and who displays good character and teaching promise, leadership qualities and is in need of financial assistance to achieve educational goals.
+Awarded to a sophomore or junior with at least a 2.5 Grade Point Average in Education (Early Childhood Education) and who displays good character and teaching promise, leadership qualities, and is in need of financial assistance to achieve educational goals.

 Awarded to the student musician of the Morris College Gospel Choir for the current academic year.
 Donated by Mrs. Sandra Scott Gibson.